naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/04_submitting.md

 [(Previous Page: Building the Dockerfile)](/tutorial/building-the-dockerfile)

-This section will explain how to take your Docker container and submit it to the automatic verification tool.
+This section will explain how to take your Docker image and submit it to the automatic verification tool.
+These commands verify the output from the Docker image built on the previous section of this tutorial, so you may follow along with these commands if you already built the `tutorial` Docker image.

 ## Create a Beaker Account